 You can stay mentally active in many fun ways.
 Playing board games, learning a new hobby, taking a class, or joining a book club are all ways to increase brain activity.
 This, in turn, helps activate natural chemicals such as dopamine, the “feel good” neurotransmitter that helps us see rewards and work toward them.

-If you’re retired, a part time job can be a great way to stay sharp and maintain social relationships important to good health.
-Older adults have certain characteristics prized by employers, including good judgment and a commitment to quality.
+If you’re retired, a part time job can be a great way to stay sharp and maintain social relationships, which are important to good health.
+Many older adults have certain characteristics prized by employers, including good judgment and a commitment to quality.

 Habit 2: A Colorful Diet

-Eating a healthy diet rich in fresh fruits, leafy vegetables, fish (a few times a week) and nuts can improve mental sharpness, increase energy levels and support a healthy immune system as we get older.
+Eating a healthy diet rich in fresh fruits, leafy vegetables, fish (a few times a week) and nuts can help support mental health, increase energy levels and support a healthy immune system as we get older.

 The way in which our bodies absorb and use certain nutrients changes as we get into our 50s.